petecarapetyan/webappwriter/docs/blog/weFeelTrapped.md

 ## 3. Investigate and migrate to one of the 327+ Static Site Generators

 That's where I started, when we got so many calls about migrating off of WordPress.
-[Here's the road map.](https://jamstack.org/generators/)
+[Here's a road map.](https://jamstack.org/generators/)

-SSG's are so much **dumber** (think _**less clever**_) and simpler than a CMS.
+SSG's are **dumber** (think _**less clever**_) and simpler than a CMS.
 You're gonna love the result, if you have the required skillset.

 _**But here's the challenge.**_ SSG's assume that at least one person on the team has the required skillset. _"Which skillset?"_ you ask.
 Hah!
 Depends on which SSG!
 Hey, with 327 and counting, that includes 44 listed 'languages'.